ImY0mu/smmo-wiki-resources/en/community/chat.md

 The in-game chat contains 4 chat rooms with different intended purposes of usage.

 - Global: The main player chat, where players chat.
 - Ads: For posting advertisements for your market and player trading.
+There is a 30 minute posting cooldown.
 - Support: Asking for help and general questions in the game.
 - Guild: This chat can only be accessed by your guild members.
 However, most guilds communicate via Guild Discords.